jecho/2021/README.md

 * _just_ love life

 ## For year 2020
 Thank you for helping me _(us)_ cherish what is here now, what we have now.
-Thank you for my wife, our unhuman son _(poddle)_, and our new born daughter.
+Thank you for my wife, our unhuman son _(poodle)_, and our new born daughter.